 Every person may have multiple modes of transport to chose from.
 Currently those are walking (which is assumed to be always possible), riding by public transport and going by car.
 Intermodal routing uses person trips to define a trip of a person including mode changes.
-Currently only the DUAROUTER can handle this input.

 Defining intermodal demand

 <routes> <person id="p0" depart="0"> <personTrip from="beg" to="end"/> </person> </routes>